OfficeDev/outlook-dev-docs/docs/add-ins/contextual-outlook-add-ins.md

 ## Current contextual add-ins

-The following contextual add-ins are installed by default for users with Outlook add-ins:
+The following contextual add-ins are installed by default for users with Outlook Add-ins:

 - Bing Maps
 - Suggested Meetings